ebrahimcahlon212-sketch/credit-structuring-lab/README.md

 | Wider credit | 450 bp | 40% | 9.411% | 92.043 |
 | Default stress | 700 bp | 20% | 12.479% | 81.526 |

-These probabilities are model-implied by the spread/LGD approximation — risk-neutral-style quantities, not forecasts.
+These probabilities are model-implied by the spread/LGD approximation, risk-neutral-style quantities, not forecasts.

 ## How it works